Skip to main content

 Waikato Regional Council telemetry

-All Waikato Regional Council telemetry is working.
+Our telemetry network continues to provide real-time data on rainfall and river levels and is monitored 24/7 by our Regional Flood Response team.
 Visit our Environmental Data Hub for the latest river level and rainfall accumulations.

 Next update

-Flood Room Live will be updated before 3pm tomorrow (Monday, 12 May), or sooner if the situation changes.
+The Flood Room will be updated by 11am on Monday (7 July) or sooner if the situation changes.